itsarraj/CircuitCrafter/README.md

 - **Shopping Cart:** Conveniently add items to your cart and proceed to checkout.
 - **User Profile Management:** Edit and manage your user profile details with ease.
 - **Payment Processing:** A modern payment gateway powered by PayPal's Client SDK ensures secure and reliable transactions.
+- **Image Handling:** Images are temporarily stored in memory before being uploaded to the cloud, allowing for efficient and flexible image management.
 - **And Much More:** Explore additional features designed to enhance your e-commerce experience.

 ### Live Demo